pickyourtrail_logo

 Experience genuine Balinese hospitality with a stay at family-run eco-homes.

-Abuan Village, Bali Travel Details & Nearby Attractions
+Abiang Village, Bali Travel Details & Nearby Attractions

 Location, Entry Fee, Opening Hours & Suggested Visit Duration

-Top Nearby Attractions Near Abuan Village, Bali
+Top Nearby Attractions Near Abiang Village, Bali

-• Kintamani Highlands: An Ideal place to have scenic views of Mount Batur and Lake Batur.
+• Kintamani Highlands: An ideal place to have scenic views of Mount Batur and Lake Batur.

 • Kehen Temple: An ancient Balinese temple devoted to the god of fire, which has numerous stone carvings.

-Visit Sacred Balinese Temples in Abuan Village
+Visit Sacred Balinese Temples in Abiang Village

 Experience Balinese Festivals and Ceremonies